cechrist/cardoon/doc/design.rst

 Design History
 --------------

+Work on the project started in September 2011.
 The design was originally inspired from the experience with fREEDA [freeda]_ and carrot [carrot]_ plus some ideas from other simulators and improvements that take advantage of the flexibility in Python.

 Formulation-Independent Circuit Representation